couchbaselabs/docs-ng/content/couchbase-manual-2.0/administration-tasks.markdown

     information will now be available when you configure replication for your source cluster.

- 1. Click **Unhandled:** `[:unknown-tag :guibutton]` to configure a new XDCR replication.
+ 1. Click `Create Replication` to configure a new XDCR replication.
 A panel appears where you can configure a new replication from source to destination cluster.

  1. In the `Replicate changes from` section select a from the current cluster that is to be replicated.
 This is your source bucket.